The 12 Principles of EOP

 From the primitive notion of gods, we get the angry God of the old world.
 Such an angry deity was a projection of our own lower nature onto the cause of Creation.
 It followed that our gods were conceived as jealous, self-righteous, angry, and destructive.
 See the fallacies above for why such a projection was nearly inevitable.
 It was the result of the simplistic way we thought about causes.

-Having projected our own lower nature into these gods, they were in turn useful to priests to justify divisiveness, wars, colonialism and genocide.
+Having projected our own lower nature into these gods, they were in turn useful to priests and politicians in justifying divisiveness, wars, colonialism and genocide.
 We claimed our atrocities were the wish of our gods.
 This was only natural since our gods were themselves a projection of our own lower nature that included these negative impulses.
 So all this misery and cruelty was born of a form of projection, which was the result of the thinking I described above, which EOP replaces.

 Note that Jesus came in the midst of this misery created in the name of God, and spoke of his ‘father’ in a very different way from this projection, as something good within each of us, very in keeping with EOP.